To report abuse of an adult at risk

 Take your time

 Home repair schemes are common across the nation.
 Before you give any money to someone who comes to your door, talk to your neighbors or trusted family members.
 Also, ask to see credentials and local references.
-This is especially important if the business contact information is not in your area or even in Wisconsin.
+This is especially important if the business contact information is not in your area or in Wisconsin.
 It is best to get at least two estimates before you get any work done on your home.

 Do not pay for unfinished work